pylipp/financeager/README.md

 - [x] increase code coverage
 - [x] refactor period module (no use of CONFIG_DIR)
 - [x] refactor some modules (e.g. split fflask and server)
-- [ ] use marshmallow package for keyword validation in period and webservice
-- [ ] use logging module instead of print

 ## Roadmap for release of version 1.0